Graphic Design AFA Degree Statewide Program

 Graphic designers create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
 They develop the overall layout and production design for various applications such as advertisements, brochures, magazines, and corporate reports.

-A suggested two-year course sequence for full-time students in Graphic Design follows
+A suggested two-year course sequence for students in Graphic Design follows

 Suggested Course Sequence